Aluminum Fishing Oxygen Regulator Failure, Galvanic Corrosion

 Salt (electrolyte) is a common element, ubiquitous in all marine environments.
 Salt is also the major component found in bait saver and fish saver livewell supplements and chemicals.

-Salty air exposure and direct salt contamination activates Galvanic corrosion and regulator failure with aluminum oxygen regulators.
+Salty air exposure and direct salt contamination activates Galvanic Corrosion and regulator failure with aluminum oxygen regulators.
+Once the Galvanic Corrosion process begins it can be retarded with Krytox synthetic lubricant, but not stopped.

-Galvanic Corrosion can cause aluminum body oxygen regulators freshwater fishermen use too – Many freshwater fishermen have also seen and experienced negative effects of Galvanic Corrosion on aluminum click-style oxygen regulators.
-Freshwater fishermen that use aluminum O2 regulators around livewell supplements containing electrolytes (salt) are at risk of Galvanic Corrosion.
+Galvanic Corrosion can affect freshwater fishermen use too – Many freshwater fishermen have also seen and experienced negative effects of Galvanic Corrosion on aluminum oxygen regulators when using livewell supplements containing electrolytes.

-What kind of regulator problems to expect: Expect flow adjustment knobs to corrode, freeze-up and fail.
-And worse, expect the O2 gas flow to the diffuser to fail, gas orifices occlude with corrosion and gas flow stops.
-When that happens, all the live bait and tournament fish in the livewell will suffocate quickly in minutes… the regulator, is a vital component to an oxygen-injection life support oxygen system.
+What kind of regulator problems to expect: Expect problems with dose adjustment knobs corroding, freezing-up and fail.
+Worse, expect the O2 gas flow to the diffuser to fail, occlude and stop.
+When that happens, your live bait and tournament fish in the livewell may suffocate quickly within in minutes… the regulator, a vital component to an oxygen-injection life support oxygen system – CAN TOTALLY FAIL WITHOUT WARNING.

-Acute aluminum oxygen regulator failure has spoiled many live bait fishing trips as well as costing C&R tournament fishermen have lost thousands of dollars every summer because of O2 regulator failures.
+Acute aluminum oxygen regulator failure has spoiled many live bait fish trips as well as costing C&R tournament fishermen thousands of dollars every summer.

-About Livewell Supplements, Additives and Chemicals (SPECIFICALLY THOSE IMPORTANT ELECTROLYTES) – All Fish Saver/bait saver/bass saver/redfish saver livewell chemicals, additives and supplements contain electrolytes (sodium chloride, NaCl or salt).
+About Livewell Supplements, Additives and Chemicals (SPECIFICALLY THOSE IMPORTANT ELECTROLYTES) – All Fish Saver/bait saver/bass saver/redfish saver livewell chemicals, additives and supplements contain electrolytes (NaCl and KCl).
 Livewell supplements and additives are promoted and sold to fishermen as “good for live bait and live tournament game fish health, aid osmoregulation, harden scales and reduce mucus production.
 Salt is a common inexpensive livewell electrolyte.

-The Oxygen Edge™ O2 regulator is a precision dose, click-style high pressure oxygen regulator that is manufactured in America.
-It is the only click-style high-pressure “COMMERCIAL GRADE ” oxygen regulator engineered and custom manufactured for use in marine and freshwater fishing environments.
+The Oxygen Edge™ O2 regulator is a precision dose, click-style high pressure oxygen regulator is manufactured in America.
+It is the only click-style high pressure “COMMERCIAL GRADE ” oxygen regulator engineered and custom manufactured for use in marine and freshwater fishing environments.
 The regulator body is manufactured with solid brass bar stock and the plating is pure nickel.
 The regulator is engineered, and custom designed specifically to inhibit the negative effects caused by Galvanic corrosion.
-There are no internal zinc components: It IS NOT CLASSIFIED AS A “MEDICAL GRADE” OXYGEN REGULATOR.
+There are no internal zinc components or zins alloy in the regulator: It IS NOT CLASSIFIED AS A “MEDICAL GRADE” OXYGEN REGULATOR.

-The Oxygen Edge™ delivers as adjustable dose of oxygen; the dose of pure oxygen delivered is calibrated in pounds of fish (2 lbs. – 200 lbs.), not calibrated in liters per minute.
-Simply dial in the pounds of fish in the livewell or bait tank and the “Supercharging” dose of pure oxygen is delivered to the diffuser.
-The dose of oxygen required for “supercharging live bait fish and shrimp” is considerably more oxygen that required to simply keep bait alive on a 100 F summer day and insure minimal, safe continuous DO Saturations required to prevent hypoxic water quality.
+The Oxygen Edge™ delivers as adjustable dose of oxygen; the dose of pure oxygen delivered is calibrated in pounds of fish.
+Stocking density ranges from (2 lbs. – 200 lbs.).
+Dial in the pounds of fish in the livewell or bait tank or a “Supercharging” dose of pure oxygen is delivered to the diffuser.
+The dose of oxygen required for “supercharging live bait fish and shrimp” is considerably more the dose oxygen that’s required to simply keep bait alive and healthy on a 100 F summer day.
+Correctly adjusted by the fisherman the regulator insures, safe continuous DO Saturations required to prevent hypoxic water quality during live transports with minimal waster oxygen.

 MINIMAL SAFE, SUSTAINED LIVEWELL OXYGENATION IS ALWAYS 100% DO SATURATION OR GREATER DURING ALL LIVE BAIT AND LIVE FISH TRANSPORTS.